kddubey/cappr/README.md

 pytest
 ```

-Note that a few small, dummy model will be downloaded to your computer if you don't have
+Note that a few small, dummy models will be downloaded to your computer if you don't
-them already.
+have them already.

 ### Docs